lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 > <i class="fa fa-cubes" aria-hidden="true"></i>  **Roll Tip:** Dice to Roll = 1 + Skill Rating + Linked Attribute +/- Modifiers

 You won't normally be rolling unrated abilities like Languages and Background Skills.
 Those are mostly for RP flavor.
-If you do roll them, the code will use a rating of Expert for languages (assuming fluency) and Amateur for Background Skills (assuming a hobby/interest).
-You can add an appropriate modifier (explained below) if your character is more or less skilled.
+If you do roll them, the system defaults to rolling a hobby (Amateur/2).
+You can add +2 if your background skill is a profession and +4 if it's an expertise.

 > <i class="fa fa-codepen" aria-hidden="true"></i> **Code Tip:** The `roll` command accepts a variety of options.
 For instance:  `roll Melee` or `roll Melee+Wits-1`.
 You can even specify a number of dice (handy for NPCs) like `roll 4`.